Redheads Are Rare Gems: An Interview with Music Star, Lindsay Beth Harper

 LBH: The key is finding the right fit and style of clothing that complements your body and skin type.
 It is also important to make an outfit your own, rather than copying the current trend.
 I love wearing my sparkles and knee high leather boots when performing, but when it comes to hanging out with my friends I can’t get enough of this year’s bright skinny jeans, Ray Bans, tote bags, and printed tees.

-6. H2BAR: hat is the one beauty product you cannot live without?
+H2BAR: What is the one beauty product you cannot live without?

-LBH: My favorite is Reba McEntire.
+LBH: Reba McEntire!
 She has always been such an inspiration to me.
 She is spunky and full of energy, and, every time she performs, she owns the stage.
-I would love to meet her one day!
+I would love to meet her one day.

 LBH: First, find something unique about yourself, and flaunt it.
 You have to stand out in this industry since it is so competitive.
 Second, practice makes perfect.
 Take some lessons as a starter.
 Then the more performances you have the better.
 Practicing in your room will help your skills, but your confidence and comfort come from experience in front of an audience.